jit079/BioArgo_PAR/v02/README.md

 python reconstruct_par.py

 ```
-The estimated PAR will be displayed on screen and a plot of measured/modeled PAR vs depth will be generated in the _example_ folder.
+The estimated PAR will be displayed on screen and a plot of measured/modeled PAR vs depth as well as uncertainty will be generated in the _example_ folder.